samanrashidii/samanira/README.md

   <h3 align="center">SamanirA</h3>

   <p align="center">
-    an easy HTML / CSS / JS framework for "Front-end Developers" who wants to quickly build a project from 0% to 100% without wasting time on defining css classes or some javascript functions and plugins.
+    an easy HTML / CSS / JS framework for "Front-end Developers" who wants to quickly build a project from 0% to 100% without wasting time on defining css classes or some javascript functions.
     <br />
     <br />
     <br />